What You Can Do to Extend the Life of Your Garden Tools

 Store Your Tools Properly

-now, this might be one of the more important ones to keep in mind.
-So, where you store your tools matters just as much as how you clean them.
-So, leaving tools exposed to the weather or even in a damp shed can lead to rust and corrosion.
+Where you store your tools matters just as much as how you clean them.
+Leaving tools exposed to the weather or tucked away in a damp shed leads to rust and corrosion.
+It’s the fastest way to destroy them.

 What you can do to extend the life of your garden tools